 Ear infections are a common ailment that plagues my dog, often after she goes swimming or receives a bath.
 Ear infections are caused by bacteria, yeast, and allergies.
 Our post, Fall Allergies in Dogs, gives tips to stave off fall allergy symptoms in your dog.
 Signs that your dog is suffering from an ear infection include head shaking, pawing at his ears, and/or a foul odor coming from his ears.
 Using an ear flush can maintain your dog’s ear health and prevent ear infections from occurring.
 Once your dog has developed an ear infection, it is important that you see your vet so he can prescribe medication to treat the infection.

 These are just three common issues your dog may encounter in the span of his life.
-Being informed and keeping regular vet checkups can ensure you give your dog the best possible life.
+Being informed, enrolling in pet insurance, and keeping regular vet checkups can ensure you give your dog the best possible life.
 Of course, cuddles and walks help too.
 Here’s to a happy healthy pooch!